 Essure is intended to be a permanent birth control system.
 It’s a flexible tube inserted through the vagina and cervix and placed in the uterus.
 The fiber coils of the device are placed in the fallopian tubes, blocking the release of eggs and preventing sperm from reaching the eggs by causing scar tissue to form around the coils.
-Once in place, the system takes at least three months to become effective, but is ultimately intended to offer permanent prevention of pregnancy.
+Once in place, the system takes at least three months to become effective but is ultimately intended to offer permanent prevention of pregnancy.

 Essure has created cause for concern since it was first approved and in 2016, the FDA issued its most stringent warning for the device, requiring its manufacturer to put a black box warning on its label.
 The warning is intended to alert doctors and patients to potential risks associated with the device.

 In response to the more than 5000 adverse event reports the FDA has received concerning Essure, the agency convened a panel of experts to review data.
-They ultimately recommended there is not enough information available to consider Essure a safe device and they recommended that the black box warning be added to packaging.
+They ultimately recommended there is not enough information available to consider Essure a safe device and they recommended that the black box warning is added to packaging.

 In September 2017, Bayer announced it would take the device off the market in all areas it is sold outside of the United States.
 According to the company, it’s doing this because the device is unpopular and not because of any potential side effects linked to the device.